A collaborative post/

 Grab this opportunity to really look after yourself.
 If you don’t have a skincare routine, then you might as well insert this in your nighttime routine.

-Nourish your skin by putting on some cream or even massage your face with a face roller.
+Nourish your skin by putting on some cream or even massaging your face with a face roller.
 I can almost feel how soothing and truly relaxing that is.
-Not only does it relax your face, but it will truly give you the beautiful sleep you deserve
+Not only does it relax your face, but it will truly give you the beauty sleep you deserve

 14. Drink tea